TIBCONL/tibcodatascienceworkshop/Readme.md

 <!--![alt_text](images/image12.png "image_tooltip")-->
 <img src=images/image12.png width="100%">

 3. We're now about to add our data to the data science project.
 Our source data in contained in 2 different files.
 We have data about historical credit requests and personal data about the requestors.
 For these loans we know if the requests are good or bad in terms of credit worthiness.
 So, to start open your workflow, go to the Data tab (on the left sidebar).
-Click on Data Sources and navigate to <_Hadoop, TS_TrainingDemo, Alain, TDSworkshop_> and drag the file called  'credit_data_historical.csv' on the canvas.
+Click on Data Sources and navigate to <_Hadoop, TS_PartnersDemo, Alain> and drag the file called  'credit_data_historical.csv' on the canvas.
 Do the same for the file 'credit_personal_data.csv'

 <!--![alt_text](images/image6.png "image_tooltip")-->
 <img src=images/image6.png width="100%">